FuelLabs/fuels-ts/apps/docs/src/guide/scripts/deploying-scripts.md

 In order to optimize the cost of your recurring script executions, we recommend first deploying your script.
 This can be done using the [Fuels CLI](../fuels-cli/index.md) and running the [deploy command](../fuels-cli/commands#fuels-deploy).

-By deploying the script, it's bytecode is stored on chain as a blob.
-The SDK will then produce bytecode that can load the blob on demand that can execute the script.
+By deploying the script, its bytecode is stored on chain as a blob.
+The SDK will then produce bytecode that can load the blob on demand to execute the original script.
 This far reduces the repeat execution cost of the script.

 ## How to Deploy a Script